Using relative paths to link handbook pages

 - I add #sourcegraph-open-product-open-company-open-source using a # to indicate the specific section on the page to link to.

 Why do we do this?
-While it is possible to use absolute URLs (ones that include the domain e.g. https://handbook.sourcegraph.com) to link to pages, if the domain changes, it is more difficult to update the URLs compared to using relative URLs.
+While it is possible to use absolute URLs (ones that include the domain e.g. https://handbook.sourcegraph.com) to link to pages, it makes the handbook not navigatable and self-contained when navigating a different version of the handbook on GitHub or locally.

 Remember that if the .md file name changes or the directory changes (because you’ve moved the file to another team’s page, for example) you will need to update the path.